ishaandhamija/Silent-Pesterers/README.md

 # Silent-Pesterers
 This Android App helps you to avoid the calls of the people you don't want to talk to !!
-You can create a list of people, you don't want to talk to and the app will not let your mobile ring when anyone from the list will call !!
+You can create a list of people, you don't want to talk to and the app will not let your mobile ring when anyone from among the list will call you.

 ## Key Features
 TelephonyManager, Broadcast Receiver, PhoneNumberUtils, SQLite Database and Recyclerview.